 NHS Lothian remunerates its non-executive members on a notional day basis.
 Those non-executive members of the NHS Lothian Board who are also Chairs or Vice Chairs of IJBs are given an additional notional day's remuneration in recognition of the additional time required to undertake those roles.
-Peter Johnson, as a non-executive members of NHS Lothian Board who is also the vice chair of Midlothian IJB has received an additional notional day's remuneration specifically for his role as vice chair of the IJB in 2016/17.
-This remuneration is £8,888 per annum.
+Peter Johnson, as a non-executive member of NHS Lothian Board who is also the Vice Chair of Midlothian IJB has received an additional notional day's remuneration specifically for his role as Vice Chair of the IJB in 2016/17.
+This remuneration is £8,169 per annum.